dbos-inc/dbos-demo-apps/bank/README.md

 You will be presented with a welcome page.
 Press the `Login` button and the webpage should redirect to a login page from Keycloak.

-We pre-configured two example users in the dbos-realm so you can use the following emails and passwords to log in:
+You can use the following email and password to log in:
 ```
-john@test.com / 123    # This has an "appUser" role.
-mike@other.com / pass  # This has an "appAdmin" role
+mike@other.com / pass
 ```

 Once you successfully log in, the frontend should re-direct you to the home page of the bank user.
 The drop-down menu at the top allows you to switch between two bank servers (bank1 at port 8081 and bank2 at port 8082) we just started.
 There are three buttons in the middle:
 - "New Greeting Message" fetches a greeting message from the backend and displays it in the "Message from Bank" banner above.
 - "Create a New Account" creates a new checking account for the current user.
-If you logged in as `john@test.com`, pressing this button would fail because this user lacks the "appAdmin" permission to create a new account.
 - "Refresh Accounts" refreshes the list of accounts of the current user.

-Now, log in as `mike@other.com`.
-Once you click "Create a New Account" several times in both bank1 and bank2, you will see a list of accounts displayed with their `Account ID`, `Balance`, `Type`, and `Actions`.
+Now, once you click "Create a New Account" several times in both bank1 and bank2, you will see a list of accounts displayed with their `Account ID`, `Balance`, `Type`, and `Actions`.
 Initially, all accounts have zero balance.
 Select the "Choose an Action" drop-down menu next to each account, you will see several options:
 - "Transaction History" displays a list of past transactions from latest to oldest.
 - "Deposit" allows you to deposit either from cash or an account in another bank backend.